antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 }
 ```

+You'll get the following warning:

 ```text
 CA1416 'Process.GetCurrentProcess()' is unsupported on 'browser'
 CA1416 'Process.MainModule' is unsupported on 'browser'
 ```

-In order to deal with these warnings, you have basically the same options
+To deal with these warnings, you have basically the same options
 as with Windows-specific APIs.

-You can get **guard the call**:
+You can **guard the call**:

 ```C#
 private static string GetLoggingDirectory()